 Multi-Container Candle Fill Calculator

-Calculate the exact wax weight and fragrance oil needed to fill multiple candle containers of different sizes.
+Calculate wax weight and fragrance oil for multiple candle containers.

 Why you cannot just fill containers with liquid wax: